Genzano di Lucania history

 How the modern Genzano came into being

-Even today people still believe that, because this queen of Monteserico liked Genzano, she built a monastery where the old first building was, perhaps this old building was what was left still standing of the house that housed Yens and Princess San; anyhow because of this monastery the people in the country started moving back in the new town of Genzano, this is how the modern town of Genzano was found and she was loved from building this monastery.
+Even today the people believe that this queen of Monteserico, built a monastery where an old building was, this old building could have been the house of Yens and Princess San; anyhow because of this monastery the people in the country started moving back in the new town of Genzano, this is how the modern town of Genzano was found and she was loved from building this monastery.
 It is said that in her old age she moved in this monastery and died there.
 She wrote her will in the year 1327 before she passed away.

-But let us tell the story as we see it; we could only imagine that the people of those times had an exaggerated benevolent fantasy for this Queen, because of the good turn she gave to the folks of the new Genzano of those days; since one can say that she was the real founder of the new Genzano, because she financially built the first monastery and a church in Genzano called ‘L’Annunziata’ together with a rich monastery for the order of ‘The Sacred Nuns’ which has lasted up to 1905 the early part of the twentieth century.
-(Nowadays the church and the monastery have been restored for heritage values) But as it happened in those times, the building of the church and the monastery brought a change of life to those people that were still living in the caves of the chasm and in the fields, because; after that church building they really started to build more houses nearby their church and monastery, and slowly Genzano became a real town.
+But let us tell the story as we see it; we can imagine that the people of those times loved this Queen, because of the good turn she gave the folks of the new Genzano; since we can say that she was the founder of the new Genzano, because she built the first church in Genzano called ‘L’Annunziata’ together with a rich monastery, the order of ‘The Sacred Nuns’ which has lasted up to 1905 the early part of the twentieth century.
+In those times, the building of the church and the monastery brought a change of life to those people that were living in the caves of the chasm and in the fields, because; after that church building they started to build more houses near their church and monastery, and slowly Genzano became a real town.

-The reason why most of them left the caves and came to live into town is not clear, the reasons that they left the houses in the fields it was because there was malaria associated with this sort of living.
-Of course there are other reasons to leave the caves, and it could have been for reasons of safety, or perhaps they had become too many and so had overgrown the caves.
+The reason why people left the caves and came to live into town is not clear, the reasons that they left the houses in the fields was there was malaria associated with this sort of living.

-But in moving to town they set a new way of life that would split the community in two, because some of the man folks had to stay put in the chasms and in the fields to look after their flocks, and whatever else they had to do in order to earn a living, either in the caves or in the working fields; while the rest of the community would live in town.
-So from that time onward there were town’s people and country people belonging to the same town, which is a typical way of life of the rural towns of Southern Italy.
-Of this typical way of life I intend to talk about in more details, as it has affected my own way of life adversely during my younger days.
+But in moving to town they set a new way of life that would split the community in two, because the man folks had to stay put in the fields to look after their flocks, and whatever else they had to do to earn a living, either in the caves or in the working fields; while the rest of the community would live in town.
+So, from that time onward there were town’s people and country people belonging to the same town, which is a typical way of life of the rural towns of Southern Italy.

 Other Genzano di Lucania links